dougbutner/web-4/README.md

 **GeoSocial layers** are being used to run and govern communities which are not dependent on traditional representative government.
 Existing governments are adopting time tokens to get a better read on what legislation the people want.

+**Phase 3 Action Point**:
+- Creating provable identity solutions that satisfy all requirements

 ## **Phase Four**
 > Geo-social systems

 **Information entropy** is added to the systems where it can be of use.
 For example, this could make a person's (anonymous) voting record less knowable over time by increasing the amount of CPU time needed to associate one vote with another.

 **GeoSocial layers** are being used as a replacement for representative government where it is the will of the people.
 Voter informedness is measured and known, as are the exact desires of the people.
 This creates collaboration and a renewed faith in democracy, and a feeling of belongingness and appreciation for each individual.

+**Phase 4 Action Points**:
+- Building and operating geo-social layers for the benefit of society and any collaborating group
+- Exploring use cases in

 # Author notes